bigbridge-nl/product-import/doc/importer.md

      $config->imageStrategy = ImportConfig::IMAGE_STRATEGY_SET;

+This will set images as they are named in the import.
 However, the importer will still not remove all images if none are added to a product.
 This is a safety precaution.

 ### Image caching